 3. Matera to Lecce, PugliaPuglia is perfect for peaceful pedalling with gently undulating Apulian hills leading to medieval villages and Ionian seaside towns, such as Gallipoli.
 Matera, the 2019 European capital of culture, makes an ideal place to start before you head to Alberobello, Ostuni and Otranto, via the vineyards, olive groves and circular trulli houses to be found within the Valle d'Itria.
 Average distances: 60km.

 Our top selling trip: Matera to Puglia cycling in Italy

 Read more: Cycling holidays in Puglia

-Our top selling trip: Cycling holiday in the Prosecco Hills, Italy
+Our top selling trip: Self guided cycling and culinary tour in Italy